mendix/docs/content/en/docs/appstore/use-content/services/oidc-provider.md

 For more information on how SSO brokering and SSO are implemented within a multi-app Mendix solution, see the [End-User Account Creation in the OIDC Provider](#end-user-account) section below.

-#### 1.1.1 SSO Brokering for Rapid Innovation{#brokering}
+#### SSO Brokering for Rapid Innovation{#brokering}

 {{< figure src="/attachments/appstore/use-content/services/oidc-provider/brokering.png" class="no-border" >}}

 The Mendix marketplace offers Single Sign-On (SSO) module, enabling your Mendix application to delegate end-user login to your Identity Providers (IdPs) such as Entra ID and Okta.
 However, for some organizations, implementing SSO for each Mendix application can cost more or slow down innovation.
 In such cases, an SSO broker between your IdP and your expanding portfolio of Mendix applications can offer an effective solution.

 You can build a Mendix application that acts as a SSO Broker by using the OIDC SSO and the OIDC Provider modules.
 The OIDC SSO module authenticates end-users at your central IdP, while the OIDC Provider module enables your new app to act as an IdP (OpenID Provider) for your other Mendix applications.
 This means it is working as an SSO broker, catering for authentication and, optionally, for authorization.

 For more information on the concepts behind authorization, see the [About Authorization](#about-authorization) section below.

 Your deployment pipeline (deployment agent) would be responsible for registering additional Mendix apps with the SSO broker.
 This process can be automated using client registration API provided by the OIDC Provider module.

-#### 1.1.2 SSO Within Multi-app Mendix Solution
+#### SSO Within Multi-app Mendix Solution

-Mendix Solution Vendors (MSVs) may build a multi-app solution that acts as a single application.
+Mendix Solution Vendors (MSVs) may build a multi-app solution that acts as a single application from the end-user perspective.
 This solution may have initially been a big monolith and is gradually refactored into multiple Mendix applications.

 {{< figure src="/attachments/appstore/use-content/services/oidc-provider/SSO_within_multiapp.png" class="no-border" >}}